gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 feature-img: "https://i.imgur.com/4KpVtQF.png"
 date: 11 August 2020
 ---
 Jekyll is really useful for building static websites.
-You can use a Jekyll theme and write posts using markdown with less amount of HTML, CSS and have a awesome responsive good looking website.
-If you are a developer who loves to crerate websites and wants to control every single aspect of the HTML and CSS on your site you can do all of that with jekyll.
-Jekyll allows you to create your own themes and layouts etc...
-You can control and configure the enire site.
+You can use a Jekyll theme to write posts using markdown with less amount of HTML, CSS and have a responsive good looking website.
+If you are a developer who loves to crerate websites while having control of every single aspect of the HTML and CSS, Jekyll allows for all of that.
+You can create your own themes, layouts, control and configure the entire site.

-In this tutorial we will go thgrough the basics of Jekyll.
-We will present enough information to get you started with your first jekyll website, from creating content to serving them on github pages.
+We will present enough information to get you started with your first jekyll website, fromcreating content to serving them on github pages.

 1. [Installation](#install)